hvpham-yorku/Group_9_Carelink_/Log.md

 ### Tara
 Tara – Notes Page and Component Refactoring

-Tara worked on implementing and improving the Notes feature of the CareLink application.
-This included developing the notes page functionality and restructuring the page into reusable components to improve maintainability.
-She implemented the logic for creating and displaying notes and ensured notes were properly organized within the application.
-Tara also created and implemented test cases for the notes functionality and performed debugging to ensure the feature worked correctly when connected to the database.
+- Restructuring Notes based on the database version of Notes.
+- implemented  logic for creating and displaying notes and ensured notes were properly organized within the application.
+- created and implemented test cases for the notes functionality and performed debugging to ensure the feature worked correctly when connected to the database.
+- 8 different components for better navigation and simplicity.
+Estimated Time: 15 hours
+Actual Time spent: 10 hours

 ### Jose Urbina